 Standard Penalty/Action Offence First Offence Second Offence 1 Smoking or vaping in a non-designated area (outside).
 Written Warning and Fine - £50 Written Warning and Fine - £100 2 Drinking alcohol in a prohibited area.
 Written Warning and Fine - £50 Written Warning and Fine - £150 3 Smoking or vaping in a prohibited area (inside).
 Written warning and Fine - £150 Referral to Conduct Committee 4 Burning incense or candles on University premises without appropriate authorisation Written warning and Fine - £150 Referral to Conduct Committee 5 Failure, without reasonable cause, to produce personal identification upon request Written Warning and Fine - £150 Written Warning and Fine - £250 6 Minor anti-social disturbance including off-campus noise disturbance.
-Written Warning and Fine - £150 Written Warning and Fine - £250 7 Causing minor harm or threatening to cause minor harm to another person (e.g. slap, push) or making threats via social media or online platform Written Warning and Fine - £150 Written Warning and Fine - £250 8 Minor vandalism or malicious damage to property.
+Written Warning and Fine - £150 Written Warning and Fine - £250 and/ or exclusion or referral to Conduct Committee 7 Causing minor harm or threatening to cause minor harm to another person (e.g. slap, push) or making threats via social media or online platform Written Warning and Fine - £150 Written Warning and Fine - £250 8 Minor vandalism or malicious damage to property.
 Written Warning and Fine - £150 Written Warning and Fine - £250 9 Disruption or obstruction of, or interference with, the functions, duties or activities of the University or any member of the University or authorised visitor of the University, whether on University premises or elsewhere Written Warning and Fine - £150 Written Warning and Fine - £250 10 Behaviour which interferes with the legitimate freedom of speech, ideas, actions or enquiry of any other student or member of staff.
-Written Warning and Fine - £150 Written Warning and Fine - £250 11 Failure to engage with a misconduct procedure and/or failure to comply with a penalty previously imposed under these regulations for a minor offence Written Warning and Fine - £150 Referral to Conduct Committee 12 Breach of University Regulations or Policy and Procedures Written Warning and Fine - £150 Written Warning and Fine - £250 13 Misuse of learning materials, including online and recorded materials, provided to students by the University Written warning and Fine - £150 Referral to Conduct Committee 14 Minor offence committed by a student with two or more previous minor misconduct offences .
-Written Warning and Fine - £350 Suspension 15 Taking property without the consent of the owner Written Warning and Fine - £500 Expulsion 16 Major vandalism or malicious damage to property.
-Written Warning and Fine - £500 Expulsion 17 Misuse of fire or other safety equipment.
-Written Warning and Fine - £500 Expulsion or Exclusion from University Accommodation 18 Failure to engage with the University's misconduct procedure and/or failure to comply with a penalty previously imposed under the Conduct Regulations on more than one occasion Suspension Expulsion 19 Behaviour which brings, or may bring, the name of the University into disrepute.
-Suspension Expulsion 20 Possession of an illegal substance or illegal possession of a controlled drug, or possession of any prescription drug which has not been prescribed directly to the student.
-Suspension/exclusion from University accommodation Expulsion
+Written Warning and Fine - £150 Written Warning and Fine - £250 11 Minor indecent misconduct Written Warning and Fine - £150 Written Warning and Fine - £250 12 Failure to engage with a misconduct procedure and/or failure to comply with a penalty previously imposed under these regulations for a minor offence Written Warning and Fine - £150 Referral to Conduct Committee 13 Breach of University Regulations or Policy and Procedures Written Warning and Fine - £150 Written Warning and Fine - £250 14 Misuse of learning materials, including online and recorded materials, provided to students by the University Written warning and Fine - £150 Referral to Conduct Committee